ivartj/bbcode/README.md

 ======

 C implementation of the BBCode markup used on many web forums.
 It reads BBCode markup code and produces HTML.
+Unlike many other BBCode implementations, this one uses a different approach in that it does not use Regexp string replacing functions, and maintains a hierarchy of the written HTML tags even if it is supplied with non-hierarchical BBCode.

 Installation